Professional tier · Sales

 Provisioned to your Slack.
 Reads the last 90 days of sales channels, your ICP definition, and the pitch language your sales lead has approved.

 First sequence ships under your sales lead's review.
 Cadence and pitch frozen at deployment.
-Disqualification rules calibrated against your CRM history.
+Disqualification rules tuned against your CRM history.

-Full outbound motion running on configured cadence.
+Full outbound motion running on set up cadence.
 First weekly performance digest ships to your sales channel.
 Cost-per-meeting metric gets first reading.

 What success looks like at 30 days